deadlydog/MoveFilesIntoDateDirectories/ReadMe.md

 You can use the [Invoke-MoveFilesIntoDateDirectories.ps1](src/Invoke-MoveFilesIntoDateDirectories.ps1) script to easily provide parameters and run the cmdlet.

+You can grab the latest stable version from [the Release page here](https://github.com/deadlydog/MoveFilesIntoDateDirectories/releases).

 ## Example

 Some various files that were last updated on different dates: